///Feature

 Les Gets – Europe’s Largest Bike Park and Much More Besides

-Les Gets has lots going on in summer, just as in winter.
-The resort, part of the vast Portes du Soleil region, has a particularly strong reputation with families in the ski season, and while that’s also the case in summer, Les Gets is also regarded as one of the top mountain biking destinations in the world, with Europe’s largest bike park that includes over 128 KMs of marked trails for all levels.
-The resort regularly hosts the downhill and XCO (Cross Country Olympic) editions of the UCI Mountain Bike World Cup and The Mountain Bike World Championships took place in the resort in 2022.
+Les Gets has plenty going on in summer, just as it does in winter.
+The resort, part of the vast Portes du Soleil region, has a particularly strong reputation with families in the ski season, and while that’s true in summer too, it is also regarded as one of the top mountain biking destinations in the world, with Europe’s largest bike park, including more than 128km of marked trails for all levels.

 There’s also a new barefoot walk through the peat bogs of the Chablais UNESCO Global Geopark — water-saturated land where visitors can feel the mass of energy accumulated since the last ice age.
 Les Gets is teeming with these little-known, multi-faceted wetland areas and sensitive peat bog ecosystems.